nightscout/trio-docs/docs/help/faq.md

 Information on **creating** your Nightscout **site** can be found [here](https://nightscout.github.io/).

 **LoopFollow**
 LoopFollow is an open-source, do-it-yourself iPhone app that combines your T1D's display information and alerts into a single, easy-to-use interface.
 LoopFollow pulls data from your Nightscout or Dexcom Share server.
 You can set up more than one app on a phone if you follow more than one person with diabetes.
-Information on creating your LoopFollow app can be found [here](https://www.loopandlearn.org/loop-follow/).
+Information on creating and using your LoopFollow app can be found [LoopFollowDocs](https://loopfollowdocs.org).

 !!! warning
     _All options for following your Trio app rely on an active internet connection.
 If you or the person you are following loses connection to the internet, your LoopFollow app will stop receiving data._